-It is the responsibility of all Contracted Providers to respect every Participant's rights.
-All PACE Participants have the following rights:
+responsibility of all is the Contracted Providers to respect every Participant's rights.
+All PACE Participants have the following

-- the right to be treated with respect
+- the right to be treated with

 - the right to protection against discrimination

-- the right to understand how services will change if you elect to receive palliative care, comfort care, or end of life services.
+- the right to understand how services will change if you elect receive palliative care. comfort care, or end of life services.

 - the right to revoke or withdraw the consent to receive palliative care, comfort care, or end of life services.

 - the right to information and assistance

-- the right to a choice of providers
+- the right choice of to a providers

 - the right to access emergency services

-- the right to participate in treatment decisions
+- participate the right to in treatment decisions

 - the right to have their health information kept private

 - the right to file a complaint

 - the right to leave the program